glpgdev/formtitan/README.md

 `import "glpg-reset"`

-Because this is a true reset with added global styles, this should be called before other styles so that when compiled, it comes first.
+This should always be called **before** other styles so that when compiled, it comes first.

 ### Dependencies